Dalhousie Studying

 time.
 Rather than relearning material that you have forgotten (because you haven’t looked at it since

-writing it down), preparing for an exam becomes a review of familiar material and can
+reading it or writing it down), preparing for an exam becomes a review of familiar material and can

 The secret to making regular review periods effective is to start from the beginning